sstelfox/stelfox.net/content/blog/2014-08-12-dependency-prelink-issues.md

 What was the next worse scenario?
 The packages had been tampered with and I just installed malicious files.
-This didn't seem likely as the packages are all signed with GPG and an aide check would have caught tampering with my trust database, the gpg binary, or the aide binary.
-Still a key could have been comprimised.
+This didn't seem likely as the packages are all signed with GPG and an aide check would have caught tampering with my trust database, the `gpg` binary, or the aide binary.
+Still a key could have been compromised.

-After some Googling I came across people with similar issues, (including one annoyingly paywalled RedHat article on the issue).
+After some Googling I came across people with similar issues, (including one annoyingly paywalled Red Hat article on the issue).
 Several people simply ended the conversation on the assumption the user with the issue had been hacked.
 Finally I [came across one helpful individual][1] with the fix.
 The binaries just need to have their prelink cache updated again.
 This can be accomplished